gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 ## Introduction

-Swift Concurrency splits assigns mutable values to specific "isolation domains" determined by actor and task boundaries.
+Swift Concurrency assigns mutable values to specific "isolation domains" determined by actor and task boundaries.
 Code running in distinct "isolation domains" are allowed to execute concurrently.
-As a result, as per `SE-SENDABLE` only `Sendable` values are allowed to be passed over an "isolation boundary" from one "isolation domain" into another in order to prevent data races.
+As a result, `SE-SENDABLE` forbids non-`Sendable` values from being passed over an "isolation boundary" in order to define away data races.
 In practice this turns out to be a very significant restriction.
 In this document, we propose loosening these rules by introducing a new SIL analysis that determines whether an arbitrary non-`Sendable` value can be safely be sent across "isolation boundary".

 ## Motivation

 `SE-SENDABLE` states that non-`Sendable` values cannot be sent across /any/ "isolation boundary".
-Thus given the following code that represents a Client's account at a bank with multiple types of accounts:
+Thus given the following code that opens a new ClientAccount for a Client at a bank:

 ```swift
 // Not Sendable